aebergl/MatSurv/README.md

-* `CutPoint`: Either a string or scalar/vector with cut points to be used for defining groups based on a continuous `GroupVar` input variable Allowed names are: 'Median' or 'Quartile'
-  If a scalar or vector is given, the groups will be defined based on the cut points. (default: 'median')
+* `CutPoint`: Either a string or scalar/vector with cut points to be used for defining groups based on a continuous `GroupVar` input variable Allowed names are: 'Median', 'Quartile' or 'Tertile' If a scalar or vector is given, the groups will be defined based on the cut points. (default: 'Median')

 * `GroupsToUse`: Cell array defining what groups to use from the `GroupVar` variable.
 Only works if `GroupVar` is a cell array. (default: all groups are used)